West Washington Junior-Senior High School: Wrestling

 The 2017 season was the first ever for the school, and senior Griffin Packwood (wt.
 220) advanced to the Semi-State Championship.

 The 2018 season was the first ever for Jr. High, with junior Caleb Murphy (wt.
 220) and senior Jude Livers (wt.
-120) advancing to the Regional Championship, with Caleb Murphy making it the Semi-State Championship.
+120) advancing to the Regional Championship, with Caleb Murphy making it to the Semi-State Championship.

 The 2019 season the first for students in the elementary, and freshman Wyatt Johnston (wt.
 113) and junior Landon Pearson (wt.
 285) advanced to the Regional Championship.

-The 2022 season had two seniors Wyatt Johnston (wt.
+In the 2022 season, two seniors, Wyatt Johnston (wt.
 152) and Mason Jones (wt.
-113) both reaching 100 career varsity wins, a school record.
+113), both reached 100 career varsity wins, a school record.
 Wyatt was also the first sectional champion in school history.
-Both Wyatt and Mason advanced the Semi-State.
+Both Wyatt and Mason advanced to the Semi-State.